peritext/peritext/specification/sections/doc-contents_structure.md

 =================

-Modulo presents a two-level file structure in which the root corresponds to the entire document (book/thesis/monograph) and subfolders correspond each to one part (chapter/article/...).
+Modulo presents a two-level file structure in which the root corresponds to the entire document (book/thesis/monograph) and subfolders correspond each to one section (chapter, article, ...).

 **In the following, *contentRoot* will stand for the content folder of the app, for instance root/server/contents.**

 # Types of folders

-Several types of folders in the contents :
+There are two types of folders :
-* ressources folders --> are public and can be processed and called in the documents (default)
-* content folders --> feature the contents of pages to display (they should be accessible with general:type:content)
+* those that don't start with a ``_`` are content folders
+* those that start with a ``_`` are plugin folders

+## Plugin folders

+They can be either at the root of the document, or inside a section.

+They are plugins that deal with the look of the document or section.
+They can be either :
+* css styles
+* react components : they correspond to additional/alternative ways to display figures or even main content
-* templates folders -->  templates to use for things such as reference, bibliography, ...
+* html templates for displaying bibliography, references, ...
-* plugins template that will feature additional/custom modulo modules
-* other folders --> other folder types - for instance for glossary, index, ... - still a mystery (they should be specified with general:type:***)

 ## Content folders

 Contents folders are the contentRoot folder and all folders that contain a meta.txt file featuring the meta property "general:type:content".

-* each content folder ***must feature a meta.txt file*** that describes the metadata of the entity
+* each content folder ***must feature a meta.txt file*** that describes the metadata of the section
-* each content folder ***should feature a content.md file*** that describes the content of the part (chapter, or cover for the rootfolder), **except if it used only for hierarchical structure (eg : part title)**
+* each content folder ***should feature a content.md file*** that describes the content of the section (chapter, or cover for the rootfolder), **except if it used only for hierarchical structure (eg : part title)**

-Then, it can optionally :
+Then, it can optionally contain :

-* contain a style.css file that will specify style for this part (contentRoot/style.css will apply to all subfolders)
-* images, videos, data, and other files, that will be accessed through the documents as if their were root (exemple : "contentRoot/chapter1/img.png" will be accessed in the content file as "img.png")
+* other ``.md`` files that will be able to be concatenated in to the main.md file
-* a templates folder that will feature templates to use for things such as reference, bibliography, ...
-* a plugins template that will feature additional/custom modulo modules
+* ``.bib`` files that will be loaded as bibliographical resources

 ## Overview

-By default, sub-parts are ordered in alphabetical order of folders.

 Example of data structure from contentRoot: